Menu Close

 Yet another reason to avoid using raws is that Export LUT can’t represent the effect of camera profiles (stored in .dcp files).
 Some VSCO presets use custom camera profiles and Export LUT can’t reproduce the effect of the profiles (since Export LUT’s test pattern is a TIFF and camera profiles can only be applied to raws).

-Note that Export LUT can accurately represent the effect of creative profiles (stored in .xmp files), since they can be applied both to raws and TIFFs.
+Note that Export LUT can accurately represent the effect of enhanced profiles (stored in .xmp files), since they can be applied both to raws and TIFFs.

 Coping with the Limitations